RetroReversing/retroReversing/pages/n64/N64BootCode.md

 ; after running: $sp = 0xA4001FD8
 0xa4000060: [27bdffe8] addiu $sp,$sp,-24 ; Add Immediate Unsigned

-; Now that we have the 24 bytes on the stack lets use them!
-; MEM[$sp + 0] = $s3; ($s3 was 0 when executing)
+; Now that we have the 24 bytes lets store the S registers to save them ; MEM[$sp + 0] = $s3; ($s3 was 0 when executing)
 0xa4000064: [afb30000] sw $s3,0($sp) ; Store word
 ; MEM[$sp + 4] = $s4;  ($s4 was 1 when executing)